 Getting to the Hague will take you around half an hour.
 Some of the best food can be found in Oud Scheveningen – a small quarter adjacent to the town's harbour, so once you've put your bags in the hotel room, head towards the seafront for a mix of Dutch, Belgian and French cuisines with a bottle of red wine.
-Take your time and walk along the Strandweg after dinner as you can chill out with a martini at the Crazy Pianos bar with live music in tow.
+Take your time and walk along the Strandweg after dinner as you can chill out with a martini and enjoy some live music at the Crazy Pianos bar.

 The Hague is an old city and Holland's largest on the sea coast.
 Unlike many other old towns in the region, its streets are wide and long making for a more grandiose atmosphere despite the predominantly low-rise buildings.
-The most interesting attraction are the streets themselves as The Hague is a a bustling city with many international organizations making it their home (including the International Criminal Court and one of the UN Headquarters).
-In addition, despite not being the capital, the Dutch government, all international embassies and the Supreme Court are all located in the city making it the nation's functional capital in all but name.
+The most interesting attraction are the streets themselves as The Hague is a bustling city that's home to many international organizations (including the International Criminal Court and one of the UN Headquarters).
+In addition, despite not being the capital, the Dutch government, all international embassies and the Supreme Court are all located in the city, making it the nation's functional capital in all but name.

 If your heart desires some more art, the Mauritshuis Museum is fantastic and has a great collection of Dutch and Flemish golden age art including some of the best–known pieces by artists such as Rembrandt and Vermeer.
-Located in the heart of Het Binnenhof district, the collection is displayed in a grand 17th century building originally built by John Maurice of Nassau - the Prince of a number of oveseas territories including northern Brazil.
+Located in the heart of Het Binnenhof district, the collection is displayed in a grand 17th century building originally built by John Maurice of Nassau, the Prince of a number of overseas territories including northern Brazil.

 Program your nagivator to take you from The Hague to Bruges after lunch and it will devise a route going past Rotterdam and Antwerpen.
-If you're travelling at the weekend, there is a chance that this will be a quicker way, but all you'll see are masses of motorway junctions and factories.
-Instead, go through Vlaardingen and along the N57 taking you along the reclaimed islands in south-west Netherlands.
+If you're travelling at the weekend, there is a chance that this will be a quicker way, but all you'll see along the way are masses of motorway junctions and factories.
+Instead, go through Vlaardingen and the N57, which takes you along the reclaimed islands in south-west Netherlands.
 The route will take you right along the coastline and over the Oosterscheldekering dam before heading through the Westerscheldetunnelweg tunnel (be prepared to hand over €5 for the privilege).